The SMART Trial.

 Evolut™ TAVR – proven for women.†,1-3

-If women do receive TAVR treatment, they have a lower mortality rate compared to SAVR3.
-If treated with Evolut TAVR, women with small annulus experience better valve performance compared to the SAPIEN™* platform through 1-year.†,1
+If women do receive TAVR treatment, they have a lower mortality rate compared to SAVR.2 If treated with Evolut TAVR, women with small annulus experience better valve performance compared to the SAPIEN™* platform through 2 years.†,1

 Explore the data.

-† Based on the 1 year follow-up results from the SMART clinical trial which showed differences in valve performance for Evolut compared to SAPIEN* and no differences in safety outcomes.
-SMART primarily studied small annulus patients, predominantly women.1 Additional clinical trials on women, regardless of their annulus size, have shown comparable mortality rates in women and men treated with TAVR2 and lower mortality rates for women treated with TAVR compared to women treated with surgical valve replacement3 at 1 year after the procedure.
+† Based on the 2-year follow-up results from the SMART clinical trial, which demonstrated differences in valve performance for Evolut compared with SAPIEN* and no differences in safety outcomes.
+SMART primarily enrolled patients with small annuli, the majority of whom were women.¹ Additional clinical trials evaluating women across a range of annulus sizes have shown lower mortality at 1 year for women treated with TAVR compared with surgical valve replacement,2 with comparable mortality through 5 years in a separate study.3

 ¶ In patients with small annuli (area ≤ 430 mm2) in all-comers trial, consisting of majority low surgical risk participants (52.1%).

-3. Skelding, K.A., et al., Transcatheter Aortic Valve Replacement Versus Surgery in Women at High Risk for Surgical Aortic Valve Replacement (from the CoreValve US High Risk Pivotal Trial).
+2. Skelding, KA, et al. Transcatheter Aortic Valve Replacement Versus Surgery in Women at High Risk for Surgical Aortic Valve Replacement (from the CoreValve US High Risk Pivotal Trial).
 Am J Cardiol, 2016.
 118(4): p.
 560-6.